Equality, Diversity and Inclusion

 What this means for the Trust

-The Trust has set Equality Objectives to support our compliance with the Public Sector Equality Duty.
+As a Trust, we have set Equality Objectives to support our compliance with the Public Sector Equality Duty.
 Our Equality Objectives help focus attention on our priority equality issues in order to deliver improvements in the delivery of high quality education, policy making and employment.

 The Trust's policies are designed to promote and ensure equality for all pupils and staff, and are underpinned by our overarching Equality and Diversity Policy.